Make up a batch of these Frosted Pumpkin Cookies and deliver them to friends and family with the Thanksgiving Tags!

-Remember how last week I shared Frosted Pumpkin Squares?
-Well the pumpkin fun continues today with this Frosted Pumpkin Cookie recipe.
+The pumpkin fun continues today with this Frosted Pumpkin Cookie recipe.
 This is another tried and true, oldie but goodie that I’ve been making for yeeaaaaaars.
 And bonus- hold tight for a cute Thanksgiving printable below.
+The cookies are actually good on their own without the frosting but it gives it a little sweet kick.

 - 1 egg